-We will still be under the sign of Gemini until Thursday, June 21st.
+We will be under the sign of Gemini until Friday, June 21st.
+(If you’d like a reading or other session about Lovers’ themes, please contact me at firstname.lastname@example.org.)
 The corresponding Tarot card for Gemini is The Lovers.
 What they have in common is a powerful pull to folllow the path relationship and communication.
 Mottos of both Gemini and Lovers might be

 Open up and talk it out.